Ronald Acuña Jr. Preview, Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 18th in the league.

-- The Cubs have the 15th-ranked team ERA across all MLB pitching staffs (4.14).
+- The Cubs have a 4.15 team ERA that ranks 15th across all league pitching staffs.

-- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (171 total, 1.1 per game).
+- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (173 total, 1.1 per game).

-- The left-hander last pitched on Wednesday against the Pittsburgh Pirates, when he tossed three innings, allowing six earned runs while giving up eight hits.
+- The right-hander last pitched on Friday against the Colorado Rockies, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.